 But by then it is too late.
 Increasingly the evidence is showing the damage at this stage is WELL beyond repair.

-As you may know, Alzheimer’s disease, which is responsible for 60 to 80 percent of all cases of dementia, is associated with “brain plaque”.
+As you may know, cognitive decline is typically associated with “brain plaque”.

 Once “gummed” the synapses are no longer able to transmit signals from one brain cell to the next – they go quiet